 7 Globe Images

 Today we have a wonderful collection of various Globe Images!
-Some of the Globes are fairly basic and simplistic and some are truly quite elaborate and detailed.
+Some of the Globe Clipart Pictures are fairly basic and simplistic and some are truly quite elaborate and detailed.
 I think that it is amazing how accurately these old globes represented positioning of the Earth’s axis along with the lines of latitude and longitude.
 One even has a mechanism that can set the angle of the Earth relative to the Sun during the Earth’s annual rotation.
 This allows for depiction of the seasons with Summer and Winter Solstice days and the Equinox days of Spring and Fall.
 All of these images are truly interesting.
 I think these would look great in Steampunk Projects or a Handmade Masculine Card!

 Shown above are a couple of Stock Globe Images!
 These were both scanned from a rare Antique Printer’s book that dates to around circa 1880′s.
 Seen are two different black and white images of Globes on Stands!
 Such classic looking objects to use in your Art.